aafreen-syed/barkmark/docs/editor.md

 });
 ```

 When the command finishes, the editor will recover focus, and whatever changes where made to the `chunks` object will be applied to the editor.
-All commands performed by `woofmark` work this way, so please take a look [at the source code][2] if you want to implement your own commands.
+All commands performed by `barkmark` work this way, so please take a look [at the source code][2] if you want to implement your own commands.

 ### `editor.addCommandButton(id, combo?, fn)`